 Our approach to sharing and protecting intellectual property

 The responsible treatment of intellectual property does not pose a barrier to health, but rather guarantees safety and high quality for patients worldwide.
 Nearly all medicines that address the highest burden of disease in low- and middle-income countries are not protected by patents.
-Studies found that between 90% and 95% of the WHO Model List of Essential Medicines are off-patent.
-We provide 46 essential medicines and products, 27 of which are on the WHO Model List of Essential Medicines and 29 of which are considered to be first-line treatments.
+Studies indicate that between 90% and 95% of the pharmaceutical products on the WHO Model List of Essential Medicines are off-patent.

-We provide access to patent information through our Access to Health initiatives and partnerships.
-In some cases, we even give access to parts of our chemical compound libraries.
-This is true for open innovation research projects and collaborative research programs that develop novel R&D platforms in search of new active substances.
+We provide access to patent information through our initiatives and partnerships.
+Through our open innovation research projects, we give access to parts of our chemical compound libraries.
+We aim to accelerate collaborative research programs that develop novel R&D platforms in search of new active substances.

-How we organize access to and control of our intellectual property
+How we organize access to our intellectual property

-The Merck Open Innovation initiative is a collaborative and cross-functional effort led by our Access to Health and Patents Healthcare units.
-It aims to mitigate affordability issues by sharing our intellectual property, thus accelerating early discovery in diseases with high unmet needs where we do not have expertise.
+The Merck Open Innovation initiative is a collaborative and cross-functional effort.
+We aim to accelerate early discovery in diseases with high unmet needs and outside of our expertise through intellectual property sharing.
 We hope to foster the discovery of new generations of health solutions that will tackle the needs of the most vulnerable populations, with a primary focus on neglected tropical diseases (NTDs).

 Our commitment: Supporting transparent and reliable frameworks

-We support TRIPS, an international agreement administered by the World Trade Organization (WTO) that addresses trade-related aspects of intellectual property rights, along with TRIPS addenda such as the Special Declaration on the TRIPS Agreement and Public Health (also known as the 2001 DOHA Declaration).
-This extends the deadline for low- and middle-income countries to apply TRIPS provisions to pharmaceutical patents until 2033.
+We support TRIPS, an international agreement administered by the World Trade Organization (WTO) that addresses trade-related aspects of intellectual property rights, along with TRIPS addenda such as the Special Declaration on the TRIPS Agreement and Public Health.
+This agreement extends the deadline for least developed countries to apply TRIPS provisions to pharmaceutical patents until 2033.

 Initiative improves access to patent information

-We are a founding member of the Patent Information Initiative for Medicines (Pat-INFORMED), which was established by 20 leading research-based biopharmaceutical companies.
-Pat-INFORMED acts as a global gateway to medicine patent information, offering tools and resources that help determine the existence of patents relevant to products sought by national and international drug procurement agencies.
-This transparency should make it easier for drug procurement agencies to access a basic body of patent information needed for implementing disease management strategies and other activities that address public health needs.
-Pat-INFORMED features patent information for small-molecule drugs within cardiovascular, diabetes, hepatitis C, HIV, oncology and respiratory therapy areas and any products on the WHO Model List of Essential Medicines that are not within these therapy areas.
-The initiative is backed by the World Intellectual Property Organization (WIPO) and the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA).
+We are a founding member of the Patent Information Initiative for Medicines (Pat-INFORMED), which acts as a global gateway to medicine patent information.
+It offers tools and resources that help determine the existence of patents relevant to products sought by national and international drug procurement agencies, making it easier for them to access a basic body of patent information needed for implementing disease management strategies and other activities that address public health needs.
+Pat-INFORMED features patent information on small-molecule drugs for cardiovascular diseases, diabetes, hepatitis C, HIV, cancer, and respiratory disorders, as well as any products on the WHO Model List of Essential Medicines that are not within these therapeutic areas.

 Open innovation collaboration through WIPO Re:Search